As revealed to God’s Messenger

 Then you have your personal health, which involves your mental health and your physical health.
 You must recognize your psychological weaknesses, your unforgiveness of others and your unresolved conflicts from the past.
 You must explore how these things can be resolved.

-When you add all of this up, it looks like a tremendous amount of work.
-The truth is, it is a tremendous amount of work.
+So when you add all of this up, it looks like a tremendous amount of work.
+And the truth is, it is a tremendous amount of work.
 Here you do not have time for self-destructive behaviors.
 You do not have time to languish or be depressed.
 You do not have time to fall into the pit of your own despair or irresolution.
 You do not have the time to become eccentric or obsessed with anyone or anything.
 You do not have time to become obsessed with yourself.

 Then when life’s difficulties emerge, you are strong enough to face them and to adapt to them or to offset them, whatever the case requires, whereas before, these things would have defeated you or set you back.